-- Make all Ethernet PHYs supporting RS FEC consistent and maintain CWMs in 25G. - There is no compelling reason to change. - The CWMs have distinct advantages as outlined in this presentation. - We should focus on making progress and adhere to the approved timeline, and maintain the CWMs.
+- Make all Ethernet PHYs supporting RS FEC consistent and maintain CWMs in 25G. - There is no compelling reason to change. - The CWMs have distinct advantages as outlined in this presentation. - Such as RCWMs for quick CW locking in EEE mode. - We should focus on making progress and adhere to the approved timeline, and maintain the CWMs.